BearMetalWeb/BearMetalWeb.github.io/docs/electronics/concepts.md

 ### Voltage

-Voltage is the measure of potential electrical energy in between two points.
-This is measured in Volts.
+Voltage is the measure of potential difference in the charge of the positive and negative terminals of a system.
+This is measured in Volts (V).

 ### Amperage

-Amperage is the rate that electric charge flows through a circuit.
+Amperage is the magnitude of the charge being transferred.
 This is measured in Amps or Amperes (A).

 ### Resistance